Pip, Squeak and Wilfred: Newspaper supplements

-The Daily Mirror featured a Saturday 4-page pull-out comic supplement, starting on Saturday, 15 October 1921, titled The Adventures of Pip, Squeak and Wilfred : No 1 - Thrills in the Dog and cat Later editions were reduced to 3 pages on 25 March 1922, then to 2 pages on 8 July 1922 until the supplement ended in 1924.
+The Daily Mirror featured a Saturday 4-page pull-out comic supplement, starting on Saturday 15 October 1921, titled The Adventures of Pip, Squeak and Wilfred : No 1 - Thrills in the Dog and cat.
+Later editions were reduced to 3 pages on 25 March 1922, then to 2 pages on 8 July 1922 until the supplement ended in 1924.
 The popularity of Pip, Squeak & Wilfred was immense.
 The 16 December 1922 edition of the Daily Mirror reported 100,000 copies of the 1923 Pip and Squeak Annual had been sold.

 In military terminology

 War medals

 After the First World War (1914–18), three medals were awarded to most of the British servicemen who had served from 1914 or 1915.
-They were either the 1914 Star or the 1914–15 Star, the British War Medal, and the British Victory Medal.
+They were either the 1914 Star or the 1914–15 Star, the British War Medal and the British Victory Medal.
 They were irreverently referred to as Pip, Squeak and Wilfred respectively.

 Royal Air Force

-After the First World War, the Royal Air Force named its three Blackburn Kangaroo training aircraft Pip, Squeak, and Wilfred.
+After the First World War the Royal Air Force named its three Blackburn Kangaroo training aircraft Pip, Squeak and Wilfred.

-During the Second World War, Pip-squeak was the code name of a radio–navigation system fitted to some RAF fighters.
+During the Second World War Pip-squeak was the code name of a radio–navigation system fitted to some RAF fighters.
 This periodically transmitted 15-second tones from the aircraft's radio.
 These signals were used by ground-based radio direction finder stations to determine the location of the aircraft.

-In early 1944 the radio callsign GUGNUNC was used by No. 255 Squadron RAF in southern Italy.
+In early 1944 the radio callsign GUGNUNC was used by 255 Squadron in southern Italy.
 The squadron's Operations Record Book makes specific reference to this in the context of a search for a missing Beaufighter.

 Palestine, 1936

-During the first stage of the 1936–1939 Arab revolt in Palestine, two anti-aircraft guns and one searchlight were taken, with their crews, from HMS Sussex (96) and mounted on trucks, in order to provide fire support to ground units.
-These were named "Pip" (a two-pounder QF 2-pounder naval gun), "Squeak" (a QF 3-pounder Vickers gun) and "Wilfred" (the searchlight).
+During the first stage of the 1936–1939 Arab revolt in Palestine two anti-aircraft guns and one searchlight were taken, with their crews, from HMS Sussex (96) and mounted on trucks in order to provide fire support to ground units.
+These were named 'Pip' (a two-pounder QF 2-pounder naval gun), 'Squeak' (a QF 3-pounder Vickers gun) and 'Wilfred' (the searchlight).

 Operation Wilfred

 Operation Wilfred was a 1940 operation, during the Phoney War, to mine the waters off the Norwegian coast in an attempt to restrict the supply of iron ore from Sweden to Germany.
 The name was coined by Winston Churchill and inspired by the comic series.
-In The Gathering Storm, Churchill explains that the operation was called this because it was so small.
+In The Gathering Storm Churchill explains that the operation was so called because it was so small.

 Gun sites

-Stationed in France to guard the airfields of the RAF's Advanced Air Striking Force during the Phoney War, 53rd (City of London) Heavy Anti-Aircraft Regiment, Royal Artillery code-named its gun-sites PIP I & II, SQUEAK I & II and WILFRED I & II (Regimental HQ was codenamed PIXO).
+Stationed in France to guard the airfields of the RAF's Advanced Air Striking Force during the Phoney War, 53rd (City of London) Heavy Anti-Aircraft Regiment, Royal Artillery, code-named its gun-sites PIP I & II, SQUEAK I & II and WILFRED I & II.
+(Regimental HQ was codenamed PIXO.)

-Wilfred and Trotsky

-According to 2007 Nobel Prize in Literature winner Doris Lessing's autobiography, Wilfred, or "Wilfski" as she calls him, was based on Trotsky.